-A modification decreasing federal adjusted gross income may be claimed for contributions made to a Rhode Island "qualified tuition program" under section 529 of the Internal Revenue Code, 26 U.S.C. §529.
+A modification decreasing federal adjusted gross income may be claimed for contributions made to a Rhode Island "qualified tuition program" under section 529 of the Internal Revenue Code, 26 U.S.C. § 529.
 The maximum modification shall not exceed \$500, \$1,000 if a joint return, regardless of the number of accounts.
-Taxpayers should claim the modification on Schedule I, line 24F.
+Taxpayers should claim the modification on RI-1040NR, schedule I, line 24G - Tuition Savings Program (section 529 accounts).
 If the funds are rolled over to a Tuition Savings Plan of another state or are an unqualified withdrawal, recapture is required.

 Taxpayers may also take a modification decreasing federal adjusted gross income in the amount of any qualified withdrawal or distribution from the "Tuition Saving Program" which is included in federal adjusted gross income.
-Taxpayers should claim the modification on Schedule I. line 24F.
+Taxpayers should claim the modification on RI-1040NR, schedule I, line 24G - Tuition Savings Program (section 529 accounts).